 You should have some background in computational/quantitative analysis to benefit maximally from the advanced training offered by the course.
 Proficiency in either Python or Matlab is also required.

 We will seek a nice blend of experimentalists (cognitive psychology / neuroscience) and theoreticians (with or without experience in cognitive modeling).
 The organizing committee will select academically outstanding participants who are most likely to benefit from the course for their current work and future career.
-Female scientists and scientists from underrepresented countries are especially encouraged to apply.
+Scientists from underrepresented groups and countries are especially encouraged to apply.